 There's the new apex predator Giganotosaurus – a meat-gorger that really was as big as T. rex.
 There's the new feathered raptor, Pyroraptor, with stunning red feathers and big wings on its arms.
 This is what raptors really looked like, more so than the classic Jurassic Park Velociraptors.

 There's a cute little tyrannosaur called Moros, a T. rex antecedent the size of a puppy dog that was covered in downy feathers.
 There's a vegetarian movie monster, Therizinosaurus, with its meter-long claws for grabbing onto trees.
 And there is a primitive mammal antecedent, Dimetrodon, with a sail on its back and a bad attitude.
-Oh, and huge pterodactyls called Quetzalcoatlus that are the size of fighter jets.
+Oh, and huge pterodactyls called Quetzalcoatlus that were the size of fighter jets.

 There is an amazing scene, maybe my favorite in the film, when DeWanda Wise's character is piloting a plane under attack by these monsters.
 It seems inconceivable, but these pterosaurs really were that big.
 The biggest flying animals to ever live.
 I would not have wanted to share airspace with them.